Guide Dog Access.

 FAQs: for business

-As far as possible, a Guide Dog user wants to be treated in the same way as any other customer.
-Most Guide Dog users are happy to tell you about their dog, and anything you can or cannot do around a working dog.
+As far as possible, a Guide Dog Handler wants to be treated in the same way as any other customer.
+Most Guide Dog Handlers are happy to tell you about their dog, and anything you can or cannot do around a working dog.

 If another person pats the dog, it can be interpreted as a reward and encourage certain behaviours.
 As a basic rule, normal manners apply.
 If you want to speak to a person about their dog, or engage with the dog itself, it is best to speak to the owner first.